mastercoms/SlackMC/README.md

 4. Copy the webhook URL and set webhook: in the config.yml to that.
 5. Start the server.

 Verified compatible with CraftBukkit, Spigot, Spigot/CraftBukkit 1.8, and Glowstone.
-Probably works with any Bukkit API server.
+Definitely works with any Bukkit API server, probably.

 ##Commands
 **/slack** - The main slack command and command for all subcommands.
 Return help